 For ordinal pairs of values, Spearman's rank correlation coefficient ρ and Kendall's τ are often used to evaluate a relationship.
-For the calculation of these two coefficients, not the frequency but the ranks (orders) of the data values are considered.
-(Sprent and Smeeton, 2016)
+For the calculation of these two coefficients, we consider the ranks (orders) of the data values rather than the frequency (Sprent and Smeeton, 2016).

 In R, these measures are calculated with the cor() function.
-The desired method can be passed as an argument to this function, with the choices being: Pearson, Kendall or Spearman (e.g.: cor(x,y,method="kendall")).
-(R Core Team, n.d.-b)
+The desired method can be passed as an argument to this function, with the choices being: Pearson, Kendall, or Spearman (e.g.: cor(x,y,method="kendall")) (R Core Team, n.d.-b).

 Interval Data